 - Portable runtimes — the graph decouples definition from execution.
 Ships with

-LocalStepRunner(in-process, zero overhead).CheckpointingStepRunner(JDBC crash recovery viaworkflow-batch) andTemporalStepRunner(distributed durable execution) are planned — same workflow code, swap a single@Bean - Tracing — every step transition is recorded for observability and behavioral analysis via Agent Journal
+LocalStepRunner(in-process, zero overhead),CheckpointingStepRunner(JDBC crash recovery viaworkflow-batch), andTemporalStepRunner(distributed durable execution viaworkflow-temporal) — same workflow code, swap a single@Bean - Tracing — every step transition is recorded for observability and behavioral analysis via Agent Journal

 - Steering (planned) — runtime hooks that intercept before/after steps to enforce constraints, redirect behavior, or inject guidance.
 Deterministic or LLM-powered.
 Integrates with Spring AI advisors and the Claude Agent SDK hook system